Office of the Secretary, Interior.

 (1) How should the regulations address distinctions between human remains, funerary objects, sacred objects, or objects of cultural patrimony that remain in Federal care and for which ownership or control is with a lineal descendant or an Indian tribe or Native Hawaiian organization on whose lands the cultural items were discovered; an Indian tribe or Native Hawaiian organization has stated a claim based on cultural affiliation, aboriginal land, or cultural relationship; a non-federally recognized Indian group has stated a claim based on relationship of shared group identity; and no claim has been made?

-(2) Do current regulations regarding the curation of federally owned and administered archaeological collections at 36 CFR 79 adequately address management, preservation, and use of human remains, funerary objects, sacred objects, or objects of cultural patrimony remaining in Federal care?
+(2) Do current regulations regarding the curation of federally owned and administered archaeological collections at 36 CFR 79 adequately address Start Printed Page 64438management, preservation, and use of human remains, funerary objects, sacred objects, or objects of cultural patrimony remaining in Federal care?

 Oral and written comments and recommendations were provided from representatives of 16 Indian tribes and 5 museums and scientific organizations.
 The comments were as follows: